xmos/xcore_iot/doc/programming_guide/installation.rst

 .. code-block:: console

-    $ cmake -B build_host
+    cmake -B build_host
-    $ cd build_host
+    cd build_host
-    $ sudo make install
+    sudo make install

-This command installs the applications at `/opt/xmos/SDK/<sdk version>/bin/` directory.
-You may wish to append this directory to your `PATH` variable.
+This command installs the applications at ``/opt/xmos/SDK/<sdk version>/bin/`` directory.
+You may wish to append this directory to your ``PATH`` variable.

 .. code-block:: console

-    $ export PATH=$PATH:/opt/xmos/SDK/<sdk_version>/bin/
+    export PATH=$PATH:/opt/xmos/SDK/<sdk_version>/bin/

-Some host applications require that the location of `xscope_endpoint.so` be added to your `LD_LIBRARY_PATH` environment variable.
+Some host applications require that the location of ``xscope_endpoint.so`` be added to your ``LD_LIBRARY_PATH`` environment variable.
 This environment variable will be set if you run the host application in the XTC Tools command-line environment.
 For more information see `Configuring the command-line environment <https://www.xmos.ai/documentation/XM-014363-PC-LATEST/html/tools-guide/install-configure/getting-started.html>`__.

 Or, you may prefer to set this environment variable manually.

 .. code-block:: console

-    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path-to-XTC-Tools>/lib
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<path-to-XTC-Tools>/lib

 Windows
 -------